(Updated February 2020)

 - Any other small building/preparation work that can arise such as sanding and painting.

-You can also camp in our garden and we provide a tent, mattress, blankets, pillows, everything you need.
+You can also camp in our garden if you like, and we provide a tent, mattress, blankets, pillows, everything you need.

 If you are coming in your own van, we live on a slope but we have one spot outside the garden that is flat and suitable for parking.
-There is a water connection there too.
+There is a water connection there too should you need it.

 Food is provided three times a day.
 We usually take our main meals at breakfast and dinner.
 Lunch is something light like a salad or a sandwich and mostly DIY (do it yourself) using the produce available or leftovers from dinner.
-On your days off we won't be eating together but you can use our produce and cook your own meals in the cordwood cabin.
+On your days off we won't be eating together but you can use our produce and anything in the fridge, and cook your own meals in the cordwood cabin.

 It would be nice to sometimes cook together in the evening, but this is not a must.
 We can accommodate diets such as vegan or vegetarian, or if there are certain things you don't eat/are allergic to.
 Just please let us know in advance.
 A 'proper' supermarket is an hour away and it is difficult discovering the do's and don'ts of someones diet while cooking etc..
 You understand :-)